London, 2-3 September 20156th VELUX Daylight Symposium

 Daylight as a driver of change

-Researchers, architects and other building professionals will meet in London on 2-3 September 2015 for the 6th VELUX Daylight Symposium.
-The Symposium will explore the potential of daylight to drive change in the way we think and design living environments.
-Registration for the Symposium is open until 31 July.
+Researchers, architects and other building professionals is meeting in London on 2-3 September 2015 for the 6th VELUX Daylight Symposium.
+This year’s Symposium will explore the potential of daylight to drive change in the way we think and design living environments.

 ”We arrange The Daylight Symposium every second year as part of our commitment to advance the role of daylight and indoor climate quality in order to improve human health and well-being inside buildings.